RosettaCommons/documentation/stepwise.md

 Application purpose
 ===========================================

-The stepwise monte carlo code is intended to give three-dimensional de novo models of RNA and protein motifs, with the prospect of reaching high (near-atomic-resolution) accuracy.
-The code has been written in a highly modular and easy-to-run fashion so as to allow its testing to new problems by Rosetta developers, including non-natural backbones, cyclic peptides/nucleotides, disulfide-bonded proteins, and ligand docking.
+The stepwise monte carlo code is intended to give three-dimensional de novo models of RNA and protein motifs, with the prospect of reaching high accuracy.
+It differs from fragment assembly approaches in not relying on the database of known structures, and therefore is appropriate for problems that need to be modeled 'ab initio'.

+Stepwise monte carlo is slower than fragment-based approaches, but appears comparable in speed to KIC-based loop modeling, and is much faster and easier to run than the original stepwise enumeration methods.
+The code has been written in a modular fashion so as to allow its testing to new problems by Rosetta developers, including non-natural backbones, cyclic peptides/nucleotides, disulfide-bonded proteins, and ligand docking.

 Algorithm